Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a calculator}: Appendix C: The astronomical calendar

+The calendar allows us to locate the naked-eye planets in the sky for any time of the corresponding year.
+The horizontal axis displays the elongation in degrees, and is centred around the Sun, which by definition has a zero elongation.
+The vertical axis marks the day of the year.
+Thus to locate a planet on any given date of the year, we select that date on the vertical axis and then move in a horizontal direction till we find the planet.
+From the elongation of the planet we can easily locate it in the sky.
+Different paths of various planets as well as those of Sun, Moon and both nodes, can be identified from their conventional symbols, which are explained at the bottom of the figure.
 We can use the calendar to find what all planets are above the horizon at any time of the day.
 Suppose for a given date of the year we want to locate all planets visible in the sky at, say, dawn.
-The Sun, at $0^h$ elongation, will at that time be just rising near the eastern horizon and the $-12^h$ elongation point in the calendar will be near the western horizon.
-The intermediate elongation points will be at in-between positions on the celestial hemisphere, e.g., the $-6^h$ elongation point will be close to the culmination point (the point nearest to the zenith).
-This way going along the horizontal direction from $0^h$ to $-12^h$ at the chosen date, we will find the celestial position of all planets visible in the morning sky on that date.
-At dusk, with sun setting near the western horizon, the visible sky will stretch eastward from $0^h$ to $12^h$ elongation on the calendar.
-Similarly one can locate planets on the celestial sphere at other hours of the time.
-At midnight, with culmination point being at $12^h$ (which is the same as $-12^h$), the sky towards west will stretch from $12^h$ to $6^h$ and that

-towards east will be from $-12^h$ to $-6^h$ elongation, while at 9 p.m., with the culmination point at $9^h$, the celestial hemisphere will stretch west to east between $3^h$ and $-9^h$ elongations.
+The Sun, at $0^\circ$ elongation, will at that time be just rising near the eastern horizon and the $-180^\circ$ elongation point in the calendar will be near the western horizon.
+The intermediate elongation points will be at in-between positions on the celestial hemisphere, e.g., the $-90^\circ$ elongation point will be close to the culmination point (the point nearest to the zenith).
+This way going along the horizontal direction from $0^\circ$ to $-180^\circ$ at the chosen date, we will find the celestial position of all planets visible in the morning sky on that date.
+At dusk, with sun setting near the western horizon, the visible sky will stretch eastward from $0^\circ$ to $180^\circ$ elongation on the calendar.
+Similarly one can locate planets on the celestial sphere at other hours of the day.
+At midnight, with culmination point being at $180^\circ$ (which is the same as $-180^\circ$), the sky towards west will stretch from $180^\circ$ to $90^\circ$ and that towards east will be from $-180^\circ$ to $-90^\circ$ elongation, while at 9 p.m., with the culmination point at $135^\circ$, the celestial hemisphere will stretch from west to east between $45^\circ$ and $225^\circ$ (equivalently $-135^\circ$) elongations.